Skip to main content

 What you will study

-To earn the Graduate Diploma in Applied Finance, you must complete eight courses, comprising one of the following:
+To earn the Graduate Diploma in Applied Finance, you must successfully complete eight units from the following options:

-• Any six core courses (from List A and B), plus two available elective courses.
+• Any six core units and two available elective units; OR

-• Any seven core courses (from List A and B), plus one available elective courses.
+• Any seven core units plus one available elective units; OR

 • Portfolio Management*